Avesta-FA/EventLog-CheatSheet/README.md

 7040: Start type changed
 7036: Service started or stopped
 Services are a great way to escalate privileges or persist on a system.

+### RDP
+4778: Session Reconnected
+4779: Session Disconnected
+Logon Type 7 and 10
+There are also other channels to look for RDP events.
+These logs give us information about hostname and IP addresses.

+### Processes
+4688: A new process has been created
+4689: A process has exited